Housing help if your home is flooded

 Landlord insurance help

-If you have contents insurance, you may be able to claim for the cost of replacing or repairing your damaged belongings.
-You should contact your insurance company as soon as possible and follow their instructions.
-You may need to provide evidence of the flood, such as photos, receipts, and a report from your landlord.
-You should also keep a record of your communication with your insurance company and any payments they make to you.
+If you have contents insurance, you may be able to claim for damaged items.
+Contact your insurer as soon as possible and follow their instructions.
+You may need evidence, such as photos, receipts or a report from your landlord.
+Keep a record of all communication and any payments you receive.

-If you do not have contents insurance, you may still be able to claim compensation from your landlord if they are responsible for the flood or fail to fix the problem.
-You will need to prove that your landlord was negligent or breached their contract, and that you suffered a loss or inconvenience as a result.
-You should write to your landlord and explain what happened, what you want them to do, and how much compensation you are claiming.
-You should also keep a record of your communication with your landlord and any payments they make to you.
+If you do not have contents insurance, you may still be able to claim compensation from your landlord.
+This applies if they caused the flood or failed to fix the problem.
+You must show that the landlord was negligent or broke their agreement, and that you suffered loss or inconvenience.
+Write to your landlord explaining what happened, what you want them to do, and how much compensation you are seeking.
+Keep a record of all communication and any payments.

-If you are not satisfied with your landlord’s response, you may be able to take legal action against them.
-You should seek legal advice before doing so, as this can be costly and time-consuming.
-You may be able to get free or low-cost legal help from a local advice centre, such as Citizens Advice or Shelter.
+If you are not satisfied with your landlord’s response, you may be able to take legal action.
+Seek legal advice before you proceed, as this can be costly and time‑consuming.
+You may be able to get free or low-cost support from a local advice service, such as Citizens Advice or Shelter.

 Homeowners insurance help

-• other accommodation if you can’t return to your home
+• Temporary accommodation if you cannot return home

-Find out more from Money Helper about flood insurance.
+Find out more on the Money Helper about flood insurance website.

-If you own a leasehold flat or house, check if your freeholder’s insurance covers any of the repair costs.
-Buildings insurance should cover flood risks.
+If you own a leasehold property, check whether the freeholder’s insurance covers repair costs.
+Buildings insurance should include flood risks.

-We can help you find a home if your home is flooded and you are homeless or threatened with homelessness.
+The Housing Options team can help if your home is flooded and you are homeless or at risk of homelessness.

-• give you advice on how to deal with the flood and its consequences
+• Give advice on dealing with the flood and its impact

-• visit you at your property with your landlord and agree timeframes for getting you back into your home
+• Visit your property with your landlord and agree timescales for repairs

-• refer you to local agencies to help you claim compensation or benefits
+• Refer you to local services for help with compensation or benefits

 Back to top